Tuning Algorithmic and Architectural Hyperparameters in Graph-Based Semi-Supervised Learning with Provable Guarantees: Introduction

 In graph-based semi-supervised learning, the graph nodes consist of labeled and unlabeled data points, and the graph edges denote feature similarity between the nodes.
-Learning proceeds in two main stages---first a graph is designed by selecting which pairs of nodes have edges between them and how these edges are weighted, and next a graph partitioning algorithm is applied to label the unlabeled points while taking the graph structure into account.
-The second step is typically achieved by finding a partition that minimizes some objective function that typically involves hyperparameters.
-There are several classical ways of defining a graph-based regularization objective that depend on the available and predicted labels as well as the graph structure~\citep{zhou2003learning,delalleau2005efficient}.
+There are several classical ways of defining a graph-based regularization objective that depend on the available and predicted labels as well as the graph structure.
 Optimizing this objective yields the predicted labels and the accuracy of the predictions depends on the chosen objective.
 The performance of the same objective may vary across datasets.
 By studying parameterized families of objectives, we can learn to design the objective that works best on a given domain-specific data.
 Similarly, modern deep learning based techniques often have several candidate architectures and choices for hyperparameters, often manually optimized for each application domain.

-Recent work has considered the problem of learning the graph hyperparameter used in semi-supervised learning (i.e., the first stage of learning) \citep{balcan2021data,fatemi2021slaps} but leaves the problem of selecting the hyperparameter involved in the graph-based regularization objective that is used to actually label the points wide open.
+Recent work has considered the problem of learning the graph hyperparameter used in semi-supervised learning \citep{balcan2021data,fatemi2021slaps} but leaves the problem of selecting the hyperparameter wide open.
 In this paper, we take important initial steps to build the theoretical foundations of algorithm hyperparameter selection in graph-based semi-supervised learning.
-Note that we focus specifically on labeling algorithm hyperparameters such as regularization strength, and architectural parameters such as self-loop weights.
-In contrast, optimization hyperparameters like learning rates and graph hyperparameters like kernel bandwidth are outside the scope of this study.\looseness-1